 The use of mentions can appear gratuitous and self-serving when they are misused.
 Don’t tag accounts that are not relevant to the subject of your post.
 For example, if you sell shoes on eBay and you’re tweeting about your products, you wouldn’t add @Zappos.

 Hashtags are for grouping conversations and categorizing content about a topic.
 Like mentions, hashtags are searchable, so you can view what other people are tweeting about, relative to a particular subject.
-They reflect what people are talking about and you’ll notice that certain hashtags “trend”.
+They reflect what people are talking about and you’ll notice that there are frequently "trending hashtags" when there is an event or tweet that goes viral.

 If your tweet is relevant to a particular current event or trending topic, adding a hashtag is a way to join in the conversation.
 Hashtags allow you connect with others who have a common interest.
 Social media is about developing relationships and hashtags play an important part in finding your tribe on Twitter and other social networks like Pinterest, Instagram, and Facebook.